 Information should be sent at least two weeks in advance and emailed to Editor@EsteroBayNews.com

 Following a few simple guidelines will increase the odds of your hard work making it out of an overflowing inbox and onto the page.

 Keep in mind that these rules do not necessarily apply to a company newsletter or flyers where design elements might increase interest.
-These rules do, however increase the increase the chances of being published in Estero Bay News.
+These rules do, however, increase the chances of being published in Estero Bay News.

 • Send press releases and listings in the body of the email or attached as a word document.

 • Do not send flyers!
 They require retyping, which we may not have time for and can lead to typos.

 • Do not write any word in all capital letters unless it is an acronym.

 • Keep all text in the same font, size, and color (black).
 This prevents us from having to manually change it all, which slows down their process and decreases your chances of publication.